 As with regular speakers, subs are either powered or unpowered.
 Which way to go depends on your system.
 Powered subs are easier to add to existing systems because you don't have to re-configure your amps.
 On the other hand, if you have an unused channel or two on your amplifier, an unpowered sub will be less expensive.

-A portable PA system is a great choice for small groups who need to change locations often
+A portable PA system, like this Yamaha STAGEPAS 400i, is a great choice for small groups who need to change locations often

 All-in-one speaker systems

 If you need a compact, versatile sound solution, an all-in-one PA system is an excellent choice.
 With a built-in mixer and plenty of connection options, an all-in-one system is ideal for touring acoustic acts looking for a system that fits into a small SUV or even a car.